Hadoop HDFS Architecture

 Secondary Name Node -

-Whenever the primary node is down, the Secondary name node will come into the picture.
-The Name Node stores modifications to the file system as a log appended to a native file, System file, edits.
-When a Name Node starts up, it reads HDFS state from an image file, fsimage and then applies edits from the edits log file.
-It then writes new HDFS state to the fsimage and starts normal operation with an empty edits file.
+When the primary node is down, the Secondary Name Node takes over.
+The Name Node keeps track of changes to the file system by logging them in a file called the edits log.
+When the Name Node starts up, it reads the current state of the HDFS from an image file known as fsimage and then applies the changes recorded in the edits log.
+After this process, the Name Node writes the updated HDFS state back to the fsimage file and begins normal operations with a new, empty edits file.

-- ·fs.checkpoint.period, set to 1 hour by default, specifies the maximum delay between two consecutive checkpoints.
+• ·fs.checkpoint.period - This parameter is set to a default of 1 hour and specifies the maximum time allowed between two consecutive checkpoints.

 Task Tracker -

-A Task Tracker is a node in the cluster that accepts tasks like Map, Reduce and Shuffle operations from a Job Tracker.
-Task tracker is responsible for instantiating & monitoring individual map and reduces work.
-Task Tracker is also known as s/w daemon for Hadoop architecture.
+A Task Tracker is a node within a cluster that accepts tasks such as Map, Reduce, and Shuffle operations from a Job Tracker.
+The Task Tracker is responsible for instantiating and monitoring individual map and reduce tasks.
+It is also known as a software daemon in the Hadoop architecture.

-Every Task Tracker is configured with a set of slots.
-The slot indicates the number of tasks that it can accept.
-The task manager primarily responsible for executing the tasks assigned by the job tracker in the form of MRJobs.
-In general, Task Manager will reside on top of data nodes.
+Each Task Tracker is configured with a set of slots, which indicate the number of tasks it can handle simultaneously.
+The primary function of the Task Tracker is to execute the tasks assigned by the Job Tracker in the form of MapReduce jobs.
+Generally, Task Trackers operate on data nodes within the cluster.

 Job Tracker -

-If they do not submit heartbeat signals often, a Task Tracker will notify the Job Tracker about the task failure.
-The Job Tracker decides what to do like it may resubmit the job elsewhere Or it may mark that specific record as something to avoid Or it may even blacklist the Task Tracker as unreliable.
+If a Task Tracker does not send heartbeat signals on time, it will inform the Job Tracker that the task has failed.
+The Job Tracker will decide what to do next: it might send the job to a different location, mark the specific record to avoid in the future, or even list the Task Tracker as unreliable.

 Data Node -